Latobici: Geography

 The Latobici dwelled near the Krka river, around modern Drnovo, Trebnje, and Groblje pri Prekopi.
-Their territory was located north of the Golapiani, west of the Varciani, south of the Taurisci, east of the Rundictes.
+Their territory was located north of the Colapiani, west of the Varciani, south of the Taurisci, east of the Rundictes.
 Inscriptions and shrines dedicated to the god Mars Latobius found in the catchment area of the Lavant river and the ridge of the Koralpe mountains may suggest that the Latobici originally lived around Virunum and Flavia Solva as late as the 1st century BC, from which they either extended their territory southward or emigrated to the region of Drnovo in Roman times.

 During the reign of Augustus (27 BC–14 AD), a city-like settlement known as municipium Latobicorum (tribus Quirina) arose as a centre of the tribal area at the site of present-day Drnovo.
 It was called Neviodunum (Gaulish: 'new fortress') from the time of Vespasian (69–79 AD).
 Other settlements are known at Praetorium Latobicorum (modern Trebnje) and at Crucium (Groblje pri Prekopi).